rmwc/rmwc/README.md

 ## Recent updates

 v8.0.8 is here!
-This release includes somes improvements for portal.
+This release includes some improvements for portal.

 - `npm i rmwc@latest` or `npm i @rmwc/button@latest`.
 - React 17 now usable as a peer dep